 Meningitis changes lives.
 What happens when meningitis strikes cannot be changed but the charity can help people rebuild their lives, through emotional, practical and financial support.
 Their free comprehensive support service includes:

-- The Meningitis Now nurse-led Helpline (0808 80 10 388) available to anyone affected by or concerned about meningitis.
+- The Meningitis Now nurse-led Helpline (0808 80 10 388) is available to anyone affected by or concerned about meningitis.
 Experts provide emotional support, practical advice, disease and vaccine information and can signpost to further support.

 - Four Community Support Officers based regionally across the U.K who are available to anyone living with the impact of meningitis, offering a listening ear, home visits, accurate disease information, referrals to other specialist organisations and access to financial support.